dugzzuli/A-Survey-of-Multi-view-Clustering-Approaches/README.md

 Multi-view data means that the same sample is described from different perspectives, and each perspective describes a class of features of the sample, called a view.
 In other words, the same sample can be represented by multiple heterogeneous features and each feature representation corresponds to a view.
-For example, a) a web document is represented by its url and words on the page, b) a web image is depicted by its surrounding text separate to the visual information, c) images of a 3D sample taken from different viewpoints, d) video clips are combinations of audio signals and visual frames, e) multilingual documents have one view in each language.
+[Xu, Tao et al. 2013](https://arxiv.org/abs/1304.5634) provided an intuitive example, where a) a web document is represented by its url and words on the page, b) a web image is depicted by its surrounding text separate to the visual information, c) images of a 3D sample taken from different viewpoints, d) video clips are combinations of audio signals and visual frames, e) multilingual documents have one view in each language.